Online Tensor Inference: Related Literature

-\begin{remark} The choice of step size $\{\eta_t\}_{t=1}^\infty$ plays a pivotal role in parameter updates.
+\begin{remark}[Two-Stage Step-Size Schedule] The choice of step size $\{\eta_t\}_{t=1}^\infty$ plays a pivotal role in parameter updates.
 A step size that is excessively large can cause the algorithm to overshoot the minimum, potentially resulting in oscillations around the minimum or even resulting in an explosion due to the initial conditions.
 Conversely, the algorithm may converge slowly if the step size is too small.
-In our approach, we introduce a specialized decay step size $\eta_t = \eta_0 \left( \max \left\{t, t^{\star}\right\} \right)^{-\alpha}$, where $t^\star=(df)^{1/\alpha}$.
-To our knowledge, this paper is the first study to apply a decaying step size in an online low-rank tensor regression setting.
+In our approach, we introduce a specialized decay step size $\eta_t = \eta_0 \left( \max \left\{t, t^{\star}\right\} \right)^{-\alpha}$, where $t^\star=(C_{\max}\df)^{1/\alpha}$.
+Equivalently, for $t \le t^\star$ the step size remains constant, $\eta_t = \eta_0\,(C_{\max}\df)^{-1}$, and for $t>t^\star$ it decays at rate $t^{-\alpha}\,. $ To our knowledge, this paper is the first study to apply a decaying step size in an online low-rank tensor regression setting.
 This specification is different from the constant stepsize specification in the concurrent work of online tensor learning \citep{cai2023online} where they specify the exponent $\alpha=0$ and the constant $\eta_0$ depends on the total sample size.
 The difference is particularly important since the total sample size is typically unknown at the front in our online setting, and neither can we directly use validation methods to tune the step size in scenarios of streaming data.
-Further, our specification is indeed different from the stochastic optimization literature (e.g., \citealp{polyak1992acceleration, nemirovski2009robust, moulines2011non, chen2020statistical}), where they use $\eta_t = \eta_0 t^{-\alpha}$ for fixed-dimensional problems.
+Further, our specification is indeed different from the stochastic optimization literature (e.g., \citealp{polyak1992acceleration, nemirovski2009robust, bach2011nonasymptotic, chen2020statistical}), where they use $\eta_t = \eta_0 t^{-\alpha}$ for fixed-dimensional problems.
 The difference is in the early stage where we choose a less sensitive step size to circumvent excessively large errors and to prevent the estimate from escaping the benign region.
 This approach is essential in high-dimensional problems as $p\rightarrow\infty$, since otherwise the error generated from the first few steps would be irrecoverable in the later stages.
 Intuitively, if one were using \( \eta_t = \eta_0 t^{-\alpha} \), the first update would lead to a $O(\sqrt{p})$ deviation from the true value due to a constant order of the randomness in the stochastic gradient on each coordinate.
-In such scenarios, the algorithm would require a much longer trajectory to divert the SGD estimator towards the truth. \end{remark}
+In such scenarios, the algorithm would require a much longer trajectory to divert the SGD estimator towards the truth. \begin{maroontext} Finally, our SNR requirement coincides with that in \cite{cai2023online}, namely $\rbr{\lambda_{\min}/\sigma}^2 \geq C\, \df\,\eta_t$.
+Under our two‑stage schedule, the first stage uses \(\eta_{t^\star} = (C_{\max}\,\df)^{-1}\) for \(t < t^\star\), which enforces a constant‑order SNR condition: $\rbr{\lambda_{\min}/\sigma}^2 \geq C^\prime$.
+If the total learning horizon \(n\) is known in advance, one can instead choose \(\eta_{t^\star} = O(1/n)\), thereby weakening the SNR requirement to $\rbr{\lambda_{\min}/\sigma}^2 \;\ge\; C^{\prime\prime}\df/n\,$. \end{maroontext} \end{remark}